« Back to category

 It’s important that young growing puppies are not overexerted as this can cause long-term musculoskeletal problems, and dogs should not be exercised immediately before or after eating as this can predispose to bloating which can be fatal (particularly deep-chested dogs).
 Don’t run, jog or cycle with a dog – this is high intensity sustained exercise and can overexert dogs.
 Dogs should have opportunities to run freely in a dog park off-leash and this enables them to regulate the duration and intensity of the running themselves.
 Speak to your vet for details and for advice on exercise options for your particular dog.
 Exercise has a whole range of health benefits, and a healthy dog is a happy dog.

 The RSPCA provides information on exercise for your animal.
 For advice or referral to a vet in your area, see also the Australian Veterinary Association.
-It’s worth remembering if your dog is involved in an accident or becomes sick dog insurance is an option that may assist with costs.
+It’s worth remembering having dog insurance is an option that may assist with costs, if your dog is involved in a specific accident or becomes sick.

 This is general information and does not take into account your financial needs or situation.